← Back to Collection

 • Status: Held

-• Tags: Issued Note; 5 Pesos Moneda Corriente; Rosas Signature; Hand Signed; Laid Paper; Rosas Confederation Legend; Nandu Vignette; Checkered Security Band; Provincia de Buenos Ayres; Casa de Moneda de Buenos Ayres; Juan Manuel de Rosas Era; Argentine Confederation Period; Pre National Banking System; Argentina; 1844; Benegas and Ahlstrom BA42b; Pick S389; R9 Extremely Rare; Museum Grade
+• Tags: Issued Note; 5 Pesos Moneda Corriente; Rosas Signature; Rojas Signature; José María Rojas Signature; José María Rojas y Patrón; Hand Signed; Laid Paper; Rosas Confederation Legend; Nandu Vignette; Checkered Security Band; Provincia de Buenos Ayres; Casa de Moneda de Buenos Ayres; Jose Maria Rojas y Patron; Minister of Finance Buenos Aires; Casa de Moneda Reform; Juan Manuel de Rosas Era; Argentine Confederation Period; Pre National Banking System; Argentina; 1844; Benegas and Ahlstrom BA42b; Pick S389; R9 Extremely Rare; Museum Grade

 Description and research notes

 This 5 Pesos Moneda Corriente note was issued by the Provincia de Buenos Ayres and dated 1º Febrero 1844 during the political dominance of Juan Manuel de Rosas.
-It belongs to the Rosas-era provincial emission bearing the explicit political slogan 'Viva la Confederacion Argentina – Mueran los Salvages Unitarios,' printed directly on circulating currency as a declaration of federal loyalty.
+It belongs to the Rosas-era provincial emission bearing the explicit political slogan 'Viva la Confederacion Argentina – Mueran los Salvajes Unitarios,' printed directly on circulating currency as a declaration of federal loyalty and ideological alignment within the Argentine Confederation.

-The upper vignette depicts two nandus (rheas) in a rural landscape, a recurring symbol of the Rio de la Plata region.
-A secondary single nandu vignette appears in the lower central field.
+The upper vignette depicts two nandus (rheas) in a rural landscape, a recurring symbol of the Rio de la Plata region and its agrarian identity.
+A secondary single nandu vignette appears in the central field.
 Vertical 'CINCO' denomination panels frame both sides, and a checkered security band runs along the lower margin.
-Circular medallions bearing the numeral 5 reinforce denomination clarity.
+Circular medallions bearing the numeral 5 reinforce denomination clarity within a design typical of early Argentine provincial issues.

-The central inscription reads 'La Provincia de Buenos Ayres' using the period spelling AYRES.
-The obligation clause 'Por Cinco Pesos Moneda Corriente' affirms provincial fiduciary authority.
-The manuscript serial and the prominent lower signature reading 'Rosas' identify this as the Rosas-signed administrative variant within the 1844 emission group.
+The central inscription reads 'La Provincia de Buenos Ayres,' preserving the period spelling AYRES.
+The obligation clause 'Por Cinco Pesos Moneda Corriente' affirms the fiduciary authority of the provincial government, while the signature of Rojas directly ties the note to the highest level of financial administration in Buenos Aires during the Rosas regime.

 Actions